Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

     void UnRegisterName (const Handle(TCollection_HExtendedString)& theName, const Handle(TObj_TNameContainer)& theDictionary ) const;
 ~~~~~

 Unregisters the name from the dictionary.
-Ther names of *TObj* model
-objects are removed from the dictionary when the objects are deleted from the model.
+The names of *TObj* model objects are removed from the dictionary when the objects are deleted from the model.

 ~~~~~{.cpp}
     Handle(TObj_TNameContainer) GetDictionary() const;